nmccready/lax_cread/content/posts/1-who-am-i.md

 ---
 title: "Who Am I"
 date: 2023-08-15
-draft: true
 weight: 1
 ---

 ## Introduction

-Who am I you may ask?
-I am coach McCready and I have been knee deep back into lacrosse since 2018.
-In Dec 2018 by chance, I ran into the head varsity and jv lacrosse coaches at Cosby highschool at a Raven's playoff party.
-I had a great time and in conversations I asked if they needed help, the rest is history.
-Now almost 5 years later I have been enjoying the creators game as:
+I am Coach McCready, and I have been involved in lacrosse since 2018.
+In December 2018, I met the head varsity and junior varsity lacrosse coaches at Cosby High School at a Ravens playoff party.
+I offered to help, and the rest is history.
+In the nearly five years since then, I have enjoyed coaching and playing lacrosse in the following capacities:

 - Assistant Goalie Coach Cosby Varsity 2019-2023
 - Player [Richmond Summer League Lacrosse](https://www.richmondsummerlax.com/) 2019, 2021-2022